Patech-Patrice/luxcloset/app/notes.md

 Scope Methods for:

--highest rated designer
--lowest rated designer
--top 3(or 5) designers
+_order from highest to lowest
+-top 3 designers(find)

-Create a join table with designers and reviews
+Created a join table with designers and reviews